Pendant The Spirit Sings

 Item number: ZHAAWANART-GSN-1

-*Prices are indicative and depend on the current gold price, ring sizes, and the current EUR/DOLLAR exchange rates.
+*Prices are indicative and depend on the current gold price and the current EUR/DOLLAR exchange rates.
 Shipping costs included, US and Canadian tax rates and 5.9% additional money transfer and/or credit card fees excluded

-**Prices are indicative and depend on the ring sizes and the current gold price.
+**Prices are indicative and depend on the current gold price.
 Shipping costs excluded, Dutch BTW included.